-Why your motorcycle needs regular maintenance, what you need to know Technical Information before servicing your Honda, an owner maintenance schedule, and instructions Consumer Information223 for specific maintenance and Information on warranties, emission adjustment items. controls, how to get Honda service manuals, and Гірs 165 "Reporting Safety Defects" 232 How to store and transport your motorcycle and how to be an Table of Contents 234 environmentally-responsible rider.
-Sequential listing of topics in this owner's manual. Γaking Care of the Unexpected 171 What to do if you have a flat tire, your Index240 engine won't start, etc. - Quick Reference Handy facts about fuel, engine oil, tire sizes, and air pressures.
+Servicing Your Honda 71 Technical Information201 Why your motorcycle needs regular ID numbers, technical specifications, maintenance, what you need to know and other technical facts. before servicing your Honda, an owner maintenance schedule, and instructions Consumer Information223 for specific maintenance and Information on warranties, emission adjustment items. controls, how to get Honda service 3 manuals, and Гірs 165 "Reporting Safety Defects" 232 How to store and transport your motorcycle and how to be an Table of Contents 234 environmentally-responsible rider.
+Sequential listing of topics in this owner's manual.
+Faking Care of the Unexpected 171 What to do if you have a flat tire, your engine won't start, etc. Index240 6 Ouick Reference Handy facts about fuel, engine oil, tire sizes, and air pressures.